RBGKew/powop-infrastructure/doc/production-deployment.md

 * The kubernetes configuration for deploying POWO which lives in ``powop-infrastructure/powo``
 * Deployment credentials and production secrets which live in the private ``powop-secrets`` repo, included in this repo as a submodule ``powop-infrastructure/secrets`` which you can sync if you have access to

-## Code Updates

-There are two ways of deploying code updates: direct updates and builder updates that will be picked up on the next re-build.

-Direct updates should only be done if you need to deploy an urgent fix, or if you have a code change you want to verify in production before letting it run on the scheduled rebuild.
-Always remember that any direct update you do to the running prod build will be wiped out next time the scheduled rebuild happens unless you also update the builder.

-Builder updates will only come into effect the next time a scheduled rebuild happens.

-### Both Direct and Builder

-1) Update the relevant ``version`` keys in the [values file](./powo/values.yaml) with the latest git short hash which you can get by running in ``powo`` source directory

-        git rev-parse --short HEAD

-    You usually only need to change ``harvester.version``, or ``portal.version``

-2) Make sure updated images are pushed to the google repository.
-From ``powop`` run

-        mvn deploy

-> *Note:* `powo-portal` and `powo-static` are tied to the same version number in the
-> helm configurations.
-So make sure, if you are not pushing all images out, to always
-> push portal and static together

 ### Builder Update

-3) If you have made changes to values files in the `powo` helm configuration, push ``powop-infrastructure`` repo to github so that the builder can pick it up on the next scheduled rebuild

-        git push github master

-If you originally checked out powo from gitlab, make sure you have a github remote set up

-        git remote add github git@github.com:RBGKew/powop.git

 You can skip any of the other steps unless you made builder configuration or code changes.